Your health is your most prized possession. It is the key to living life to its fullest and enjoying everything that life has to offer.

 There is no single cause for obesity.
 Obesity is a disease and not a behavior, and there are many factors that can lead to obesity.

-- Genetic or inherited factors
+- Genetics or factors you inherited

-- Family history of obesity
+- Your family history of obesity

-- Behavioral of psychological factors
+- Behavioral or psychological factors

 - Using food as a coping mechanism

 Most people have tried many approaches to lose weight, from diets to exercise to lifestyle changes, before they consider surgery.

 Being overweight or obese puts you at risk for significant health issues and even premature death.

 Those who are overweight or obese are at increased risk for developing a range of adverse health conditions, such as type 2 diabetes, heart disease, high blood pressure, stroke, osteoarthritis and even some types of cancer.

 Being able to get your weight under control and lowering it to a safe and healthy level can help you reduce, or even eliminate, many of the associated health risks.